thephpleague/plates/README.md

 ### Working without sections

-If you prefer to not use sections, but still want to use the layout feature, you'll need a way to access the rendered page template content within your layout template.
-The `child()` method is a special function only available in the layout template.
-It will return all outputted content from the child template that hasn't been defined in a section.
+If you prefer to not use sections, but still want to use the layout feature, you need a way to access the rendered page template within your layout template.
+The `child()` method is a special function only available in the layout template, which will return all outputted content from the child template that hasn't been defined in a section.
+Here is an example:

 #### profile.tpl